Manufacturing of solar photovoltaic cells

 Since its formation in 1980, EAP has provided students with the skills and knowledge needed by professionals in government, energy companies, consulting firms, and other organizations.
 EAP draws students from across campus.
 Particularly large student groups from public policy, environmental studies, engineering, and urban planning pursue the certificate because of the program's interdisciplinary curriculum which considers a wide range of technical, economic, political, and social factors that shape energy policy formulation and decision-making.

-EAP welcomes applications from students in any graduate degree program at UW-Madison that allows students to pursue a certificate.
-Students may apply to the EAP program concurrently with their graduate school application or once they have matriculated at UW-Madison.
-Acceptance into EAP is contingent on enrollment in a graduate degree program.
+Applicants may apply to the Energy Analysis and Policy certificate concurrently with their graduate school application or once matriculated at UW-Madison.
+Acceptance into the certificate is contingent on enrollment in a graduate degree program.

-While there are no prerequisites to the program, it is recommended that EAP applicants have completed at least one college-level course in each of the following five subject areas: physical science (physics or chemistry); natural science (biology, environmental, geology or atmospheric and oceanic); economics; social sciences or humanities (besides economics); and calculus or statistics.
+While there are no prerequisites, it is recommended applicants have completed at least one college-level course in each of the following five subject areas:

 1. Information on prior educational attainment